j5bot/j5bot.github.com/index.md

 _I like patterns; taking abstract ideas and bringing them into the world of the 'real' in order to help people get more done and have more fun._

 _I have taken on diverse roles and responsibilities throughout my career.
-From individual contributor to systems architect, deputy CDO, mentor, people manager; back end; front end; system administration; ux designer and collaborator._
+From individual contributor to systems architect._

 _Wondering about my nickname?
 I <3 JS: so much so that my nickname, J5, is both a reference to the 80's movie Short Circuit's Johnny 5 robot-with-emotions and to the tongue-in-cheek h4x0r spelling of